9-whiterose-9/Videogames/README.md

 # Videogames Project for Information Systems Course 2022/2023
-This project focuses on the development of a web application to improve the visibility of games produced by our company and increase interaction between players.
+This project focuses on the development of a web application to improve the visibility of games produced by a company and increase interaction between players.

 ## Goals
 The main goals of this project are: